 Pass (Low/High Season) : 54.00-54.00 Day , 257.00-257.00 6-day , 257.00-257.00 6-day linked area , 0 Season pass

-This quaint Tyrolean village, framed by beautiful mountains, is located just 43 miles from Innsbruck and welcomes hoards of holiday makers every year.
+Mayrhofen has all the ingredients for a perfect wtiner trip.
+Located just 43 miles from Innsbruck the resort welcomes hoards of holiday makers every year.
 It offers the largest ski area in the Ziller valley and is linked with Hippach, Tux, Finkenberg and Eggalm/Rastkogel and all together offers 142km of pistes.
 The highest peak is only 2500 metres so in later months it can suffer from poor snow conditions, but there’s plenty of snowmaking to cover the main trails.
 The Zillertal superski pass allows you to visit other resorts in the area such as the snow sure Hintertux glacier and extends the available terrain to an impressive 506km.

 In the early days, Mayrhofen had the reputation of being a bit of a hard boot carver’s place; this has changed dramatically and today there’s a large crowd of freeriders and freestylers checking out the terrain.
 The world class Penken Park located in the centre of the resort helps attract a healthy freestyle crowd.
 For the not so advanced freestylers they have some smaller kickers and rails just next to the one for the pros.